 18 days Tilicho lake Annapurna Circuit & base Camp Trek

 This trek is one of the most popular in the region, but can also be split into sections for those with tighter time limits.
-Days 1-12 can easily be broken off while a 5-day trek around the Ghorepani area makes for an excellent taster for those unable to do the whole thing.
+Days 1-12 can easily be broken off while a 5-days trek around the Annapurna Ghorepani poonhill trek area makes for an excellent taster for those unable to do the whole thing.

 Arrival at the Tribhuvan International Airport, transfer to Hotel

 After your arrival in Kathmandu, our representatives at the airport will transfer you to your hotel and help you in check in.

 Drive Kathmandu to Besisahar 830m 5 hours via local bus or private and catch local jeep to Jagat 3 hours, overnight stay in Jagat.

 In the morning, our trekking crew will pick you up at the hotel and catch the transportation to Besisahar before transferring to a local jeep to Jagat where we stay overnight.